-The star effect.
-Some of the contributors in our data set work on many projects.
-The question is whether these individuals have special talents or abilities that make a significant contribution to the projects in which they participate.
+Some of the contributors in our data set work in many projects.
+The question is if these individuals have special talents or ability that make a significant contribution to the projects in which they participate.
 We define a "star" as a contributor who worked on five or more projects.
-Clearly, having a star contributor gives a project more connections with other projects.
-Indeed, we find that stars are much more common in projects that are in the giant component.
-Specifically, 45% of the projects in the giant component have at least one star, whereas only 8% of the projects outside of the giant component have a star.
-An interesting question is whether having a star in the team of developers has an effect on the success of a project.
+Clearly having a "star" contributor gives a project more connections with other projects.
+Indeed we find that stars are much common in projects that are in the giant component.
+Specifically, 45% of the projects in the giant component have at least one star while only 8% of the projects outside of the giant component do not have a star.
+An interesting question is if having a "star" in the team of developers has an effect on the success of a project.

-To examine this, we add a dummy variable (denoted star)-which takes on the value one if the project has at least one star and takes on the value zero otherwise-to the second regression in Table 7.
-The estimated star contributor is negative (-0.14, t = -1.94).
-Because degree and star are highly correlated, one possibility is that any positive effect associated with a star is picked up by degree.36
+To examine this, we add a dummy variable (denoted star) -- which takes on the value one if the project has at least one star and takes on the value zero otherwise -- to the second regression in Table 5.
+The estimated "star" contributor is negative (-0.14, t=-1.94).
+Since degree and star are highly correlated, one possibility is that any positive effect associated with a 'star' is picked up by degree.